Apple unveils iPhone XS and XS Max

 Apple is betting big on the iPhone X. And we mean big.

-The company announced on Wednesday its largest smartphone ever: the 6.5-inch iPhone XS Max.
+The company announced on Wednesday its largest smartphone ever: the 6.5-inch iPhone XS Max ($1,099).
+It's also the most expensive iPhone to date.

 The Max has a larger display than the usual Plus size phones but a similar body.

 The cameras on the phones are, as usual, "better than ever before," said Apple exec Phil Schiller, who has uttered the same words at previous events.
 The new 12 megapixel cameras have bigger sensors and an improved HDR mode.

-Both devices have a longer battery life than the original iPhone X. The iPhone XS will have 30 more minutes of battery life, and the iPhone XS Max will last up to an hour and a half longer.
+The new smartphones have a longer battery life than the original iPhone X. The iPhone XS will have 30 more minutes of battery life, and the iPhone XS Max will last up to an hour and a half longer.

 Apple surprised with a third smartphone, the "lower-end" iPhone XR ($749).
 The 6.1-inch features a bright LCD screen and comes in a variety of colors, including white, black, blue, coral and red.
-It's missing a home button and is activated by swiping up.
+It's also missing a home button and is activated by swiping up.

 The device only has one camera -- a 12 pixel wide-angle camera -- but Apple added a similar portrait feature found in its dual camera devices, which blurs the background.
 The device kills the 3D touch feature but added some haptic feedback, so the screen vibrates a bit in response to touch.

-Note: Correction: An earlier version of this story listed the price for the iPhone XS Max as $1,449.
-That is the price for one version of the phone, but lower-cost models start at $1,099.